philcryer/monitoring-demo/README.md

 # monitoring-demo
-Monitoring demo using the TICK stack on Docker.
+Monitoring demo using the TICK stack and Grafana on Docker.